 Baby vomits repeatedly or is not eating well

 Fever of 100.4°F (38.0°C) or higher, or as directed by your child's healthcare provider

-Baby breathes very fast (If the baby is under to 6 weeks old: Faster than 60 breaths per minute.
-If the baby is over 6 weeks: Faster than 45 breaths per minute.)
+Baby breathes very fast (If the baby is younger than 6 weeks old: faster than 60 breaths per minute.
+If the baby is older than 6 weeks: faster than 45 breaths per minute.)

 © 2000-2020 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.